morpho-org/vault-v2/README.md

 One Morpho Vault V2 is related to one loan asset.
 The [VaultV2Factory](https://github.com/morpho-org/vaults-v2/blob/main/src/VaultV2Factory.sol) is deploying immutable onchain instances of Vaults V2.

-TODO: mention liquidity markets
-Users can supply or withdraw assets at any time, depending on the available liquidity on the underlying markets.
+## Overview

+There are 5 different roles for a MetaMorpho vault: owner, curator, sentinel, treasurer and allocator.

+The owner is responsible for defining the markets that the vault will lend against by setting adapters.
+The curator and allocator are then responsible for the management of the corresponding markets by setting caps and allocation of funds across those markets.

 Each market has a supply cap and a relative cap that guarantees lenders both a maximum absolute and a maximum relative exposure to the specific market.

-There are 5 different roles for a MetaMorpho vault: owner, curator, sentinel, treasurer and allocator.
+Users can supply or withdraw assets at any time, depending on the available liquidity on the liquidity market.

 In Vault V2, all actions are potentially subject to a timelock.
 Owners are encouraged to subect actions that may be against users' interests (e.g. enabling a market with a high exposure) to a timelock.
 Timelocks change must set the value between 0 and 2 weeks.

 The `sentinel`, if set, can revoke the actions taken by other roles during the timelock, with the exception of the action setting the sentinel.
-After the timelock, the action can be executed by anyone.
+After the timelock, actions can be executed by anyone.

-### Markets in Vault V2
+### Adapters and markets in Vault V2

-In Morpho Market V1, markets were defined by a tuple of the form `(CollateralAsset, LoanAsset, LLTV, Oracle, IRMAddress)`.
+In Vault V1, markets were defined by a tuple of the form `(CollateralAsset, LoanAsset, LLTV, Oracle, IRMAddress)`.
-Morpho Market V2 allow for more flexibility in defining offers accepted by the vault.
+Vault V2 allow for more flexibility in defining offers accepted by the vault.

-In practice, markets for a given `LoanAsset` are defined using a tuple of the form `(CollateralAsset, LLTV, Oracle)`, where each value of the triplet can correspond to multiple values (including all possible values).
+Markets V2 for a given `LoanAsset` are defined using a tuple of the form `(CollateralAsset, LLTV, Oracle)`, where each value of the triplet can correspond to multiple values (including all possible values).
 For instance, a market defined by the following triplet `(wstETH/WETH, 94.5%, .)` would accept borrowing offers on the pair `wstETH/WETH` with an LLTV of `94,5%` using any oracle.
+In practice, markets that the vault will lend against are defined by the owner of the vault, by setting adapters.
+Adapters enable vaults to track and control exposure to given markets through maximum and relative caps.

+While adapters have been designed in the context of Morpho Markets V2, they are more general and can be used to supply liquidity to other protocols.

+### Liquidity market

+The allocator is responsible for ensuring that users can withdraw their assets at anytime.
+This is done by managing the available liquidity in the `idle` and an optional liquidity market $M$.

+When users withdraw assets, the assets are taken in priority from the `idle` market.
+If the `idle` market does not have enough liquidity, the market $M$ is used.
+When defined, the market $M$ is also used as the market users are depositing into.

+The market $M$ should typically be a very liquid Market V1.

+### Interest Rate Model (IRM)

+The IRM is responsible for returning the `interestPerSecond` that is used when accruing fees.

+The IRM can typically be simple smart contract storing the  `interestPerSecond`, whose value is regularly set by the curator.
+The rate returned by the IRM must be below `200% APR`.
+This model is in contrast with Vault V1 were the interest was automatically computed from the underlying allocations.
+This entails monitoring the vault's interest accrual in order to set a reasonable interest.

 ### Roles